 Anirban Bhattacharya, The Deadly Dozen – India’s Most Notorious Serial Killers, (Penguin, 2019) has been praised by John Abraham, Ayushmann Khurana, Kiran Rao and correctly so, possesses several Bollywood references.
-One has read few of the crime stories detailed.
-The following is an excerpt from the lesser-known territory.
-“The Poona of 1976 did not boast […]Read more "The 1976 Poona"
+The following is an excerpt from a lesser-known territory.
+“The Poona of 1976 did not boast of any major, horrific crimes.
+Life seemed perfect in […]Read more "The 1976 Poona"

 Amitav Ghosh, Gun Island, (Penguin, 2019) is a remarkable read.
 It travels through time, space and thoughts.
 If you do not let yourself completely in, the best bits shall go unnoticed.
 Like there are dreams within dreams, at Gun Island, there are stories within stories.
 Written simply, detailed subtly, this one is a must read. […]Read more "Gun Island"

 My Lord, Courts should interpret the Constitution as it would have been understood by ordinary, reasonable citizens alive at the time the Constitution was enacted or Courts should interpret the Constitution as a living organism, one meant to evolve to suit the changing needs and values of contemporary society?
 A standing-room-only crowd of law students and […]Read more "The Nature of Judicial Power: Hon’ble Justice Antonin G. Scalia"

 Patrick Anthony Howard ‘Paddy’ Upton is famous for his powers of mental conditioning and coaching sportsmen.
 The following is an excerpt from Paddy Upton, The Barefoot Coach, (Westland Sport, 2019).
 “It is worth having a conversation about the concept of ‘mental toughness’, which is currently the most overused and least understood concept in sports […]Read more "Mental Toughness in Sports and Life"